 Worship plays a vital role in student growth at Brush Creek Academy, both spiritually and emotionally.
 Worship requires humility, as we place our focus entirely on God and express appreciation and gratitude.
 Students who enter the program feeling entitled or entirely focused on themselves must begin to move toward emotional maturity and experience personal growth as they learn to engage in worship.

-Students may choose to serve the BCA community by joining the Student Worship Team.
-This team practices during the week, preparing to lead the community in worship at various times, such as during Academy Chapel services held during the week in addition to Sunday morning services.
+Students may choose to serve the Brush Creek community by joining the Student Choir.
+This team practices during the week, preparing to lead the community in worship at various times, such as during Academy Chapel services held during the week in addition to service trips on Sunday mornings or special events.

 Missions trips at Brush Creek Academy are an important part of our overall emphasis on serving and giving to others.
 As with community service projects, missions trips give students opportunities to reach beyond themselves, to see the world through another’s eyes and to touch lives with the love of God.
 As we love our neighbors and show them an example of God’s love, we are blessed to see God touch their hearts as well.

-At BCA, we desire to see our students move out into the world equipped with real leadership skills and mature and humble hearts.
-Missions trips and community service projects provide opportunities to apply leadership skills, such as problem solving and communication, in real-world situations.
+At Brush Creek Academy boarding school for struggling teen boys, we desire to see our students move out into the world equipped with real leadership skills and mature and humble hearts.
+Missions trips and community service projects provide opportunities to apply leadership skills, such as problem solving and communication in real-world situations.
 Students learn to lead by example, especially through their service to others in need.